richteague/keplerian_mask/README.md

      ...:           vlsr=5.1e3)
 ```

-Hopefully the parameters are obvious, but for clarity, `inc` is the disk inclinaiton in degrees, `PA` is the disk position angle in degrees, measured from North to the redshifted major axis in an anti-clockwise fasion. `mstar` is the stellar mass in solar masses, `dist` is the source distance in parsce and `vlsr` is the sytemic velocity in meters per second.
+Hopefully the parameters are obvious, but for clarity, `inc` is the disk inclination in degrees, `PA` is the disk position angle in degrees, measured from North to the redshifted major axis in an anti-clockwise fashion. `mstar` is the stellar mass in solar masses, `dist` is the source distance in parsec and `vlsr` is the systemic velocity in meters per second.

 This command will produce a new file, `image_name.mask.image`, which is the mask which can be passed to future `tclean` calls or exported as a FITS file.